hummatli/android-app-list/README.md

-# kayak-app-android challenge
+# Sample Android App

 #### About
-Sample application for Kayak's challenge.

 The app uses the simple API, reads airline list and can show them in detail.

 #### Structure
 The application is built with an MVVM pattern and uses the latest Android technology.